Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [BouncyCastle PCL](https://github.com/onovotny/BouncyCastle-PCL) - The Bouncy Castle Crypto package is a C# implementation of cryptographic algorithms and protocols.

 ## CMS
+* [Platformus](https://github.com/Platformus) - A free, open source and cross-platform CMS based on ASP.NET Core 1.0 and ExtCore framework.

 ## Code Analysis and Metrics